crs4/seal/docs/prq_index.rst

 If you already have data in prq format you may choose to skip running PairReadsQSeq and jump directly to Seqal.

-PairReadsQSeq also *filters read pairs* where both reads don't have a minimum number of known bases (30 by default).
+PairReadsQSeq by default *filters read pairs* where both reads don't have a minimum number of known bases (30 by default).

 In addition, PairReadsQSeq by default *filters read pairs* if both its reads failed the machine quality